China, Japan exchange barbs over action by warplanes in East China Sea

-TOKYO Japan and China on Sunday accused each other's air forces of dangerous behavior over the East China Sea, with Japan saying Chinese aircraft had come within a few dozen meters of its warplanes.
+TOKYO Japan and China on Sunday accused each other's air forces of dangerous behaviour over the East China Sea, with Japan saying Chinese aircraft had come within a few dozen metres of its warplanes.

-Japan's defense minister accused Beijing of going "over the top" in its approach to disputed territory.
-China's defense ministry said Japanese planes had carried out "dangerous" actions during its joint maritime exercises with Russia.
+Japan's defence minister accused Beijing of going "over the top" in its approach to disputed territory.
+China's defence ministry said Japanese planes had carried out "dangerous" actions during its joint maritime exercises with Russia.

-Tensions have been running high between China and its neighbors over Beijing's assertive stance on claiming land and sea territory.
+Tensions have been running high between China and its neighbours over Beijing's assertive stance on claiming land and sea territory.

-Japan's defense ministry said Chinese SU-27 fighters came as close as 50 meters (170 feet) to a Japanese OP-3C surveillance plane near disputed islets on Saturday and within 30 meters of a YS-11EB electronic intelligence aircraft.
+Japan's defence ministry said Chinese SU-27 fighters came as close as 50 metres (170 feet) to a Japanese OP-3C surveillance plane near disputed islets on Saturday and within 30 metres of a YS-11EB electronic intelligence aircraft.

-"Closing in while flying normally over the high seas is impossible," Defense Minister Itsunori Onodera told reporters in comments broadcast on TV Asahi.
+"Closing in while flying normally over the high seas is impossible," Defence Minister Itsunori Onodera told reporters in comments broadcast on TV Asahi.

 "This is a close encounter that is outright over the top."